-A World of Adventure is a unit-study homeschooling curriculum for Christians.
+A World of Adventure is a Unit Studies homeschooling curriculum for Christians.
 The program is available for children in grades 4-8.
-It covers Ancient Egypt, Rome, Greece, the Middle Ages, the Rennaissance and Reformation, and the Age of Exploration.
+It covers Ancient Egypt, Rome, Greece, the Middle Ages, the Renaissance and Reformation, and the Age of Exploration.

-Because it uses a unit study approach, the curriculum is flexible, fun and interactive.
-The workbook covers 180 formal educational days (this is a link to Book 1).
+Because it uses a unit study approach, the curriculum is flexible, fun, and interactive.
+The workbook covers 180 formal educational days (link to Book 1 here).

-The creators were keen to keep the cost low, so they designed it so parents can borrow the required texts from the library.
-At the moment, the whole program costs around $90.
-There are also some non-mandatory extras you can purchase such as lesson plans and a game to play for added curriculum clarity.
+The creators were keen to keep the cost low, so they designed it so parents could borrow the required texts from the library.
+At the moment, the full program costs around $90.
+You can also purchase some non-mandatory extras such as lesson plans and a game to play for added curriculum clarity.